 Moved job or uni?
 Changed email?

 Please tell us if an email address you are registered with changes (e.g. if you leave college or a place of work where you signed up).
 That means we can update our email system and ensure there are no duplicates.
 This is again to keep enough room for new members.
 We would also be grateful if you can only register with one email address.

 Stay in touch

 Remember you can also follow us on Twitter (@YLALawyers) and catch up with us on Facebook too.
-If you ever have any questions after joining please email us on email@example.com and we will get back to you as soon as we can.
+If you ever have any questions after joining please email us on firstname.lastname@example.org and we will get back to you as soon as possible.